-No employer should expect or allow new employees to start work until they have signed an Employment Contract.
+No employer should expect or allow new employees to start work until they have signed a written Employment Contract.
 A potential employee who is handed a contract but does not sign it before starting work is still bound by the terms of the contract.

-Apart from the employee’s details (correct name, address etc.), the contract must mention the Position Description (the basic document which lists the requirements for the position).
+Apart from the employee’s details (correct name, address etc.), the contract must mention the Position Description (the basic document which lists the requirements for the position), the policies that apply to the workplace, and such things as termination procedure.

-If you’re not sure what should be in a new employee’s contract, we can provide simple proforma employment contracts from $750.00 a set for permanent employees, part time employees and casuals.
-To enquire contact us.
+We can provide simple proforma employment contracts from $750.00 a set for permanent employees, part time employees and casuals.
+To enquire call JFMLAW on 02 9331 0266 or email John Morrissey email@example.com or Chris Lowe firstname.lastname@example.org.

 Most employment contracts are based on Modern Awards, which contain a number of terms and conditions